Ria424/developers-animatesdk-docs/Tween_object/Tween2.md

 #### Parameters

-**frameIndex** Offset index of the frame from which geometric transformations have to be retrieved.
+**frameIndex** `integer`; Offset index of the frame from which geometric transformations have to be retrieved.

 #### Returns

-Matrix object that represents geometric transformations at the frame offset.
+`Matrix`; Matrix object that represents geometric transformations at the frame offset.

 #### Description